hapax/hapax.github.io/assets/teaching.md

    $$

-6. If $\rho$ is the mass density of the moth ball, show that we can rewrite the rate of change of mass in problem 5 as a rate of change of radius:
+6. If $\rho$ is the mass density of the moth ball, show that we can rewrite the rate of change of mass in Problem 5 as a rate of change of radius:

    $$
    \frac{dR}{dt} = -\frac{D c_\text{sub} m_\text{N}}{\rho R}.
    $$

-7. By explicit differentiation, check that the equation in problem 6 is solved by
+7. By explicit differentiation, check that the equation in Problem 6 is solved by

    $$